Kyoushu/FoundationWebkitApp/README.md

     npm install && bower install
     grunt

-Open app.nw/index.html to start working on your app.
-When you're ready to build an .exe, run the following.
+Open "app.nw/index.html" to start working on your app.
+When you're ready to build, run the following.

     grunt build

-The app will be saved to builds/releases.
+The app will be saved to "builds/releases".

-## Testing Linux Builds Under Ubuntu 14.04
+## Testing 32bit Builds Under Ubuntu 14.04

 Run the following command to fix the libudev shared library issue.